 “This is a product with plenty of potential to eventually reach Broadway, the circuit and even the silver screen.” — Opplaud

-The ensemble: Evelyn Dumont, Emily Johnson-Erday, Elena Kritter, Lizzy Ana Lincoln, Leah Ogawa, Alana Thomas, Rev. Yolanda
+The ensemble: Maybe Burke, Evelyn Dumont, Emily Johnson-Erday, Elena Kritter, Lizzy Ana Lincoln, Alana S. Thomas, Rev. Yolanda

 Director: Sarah Plotkin